Goldfinger (film): Plot

-MI6 agent James Bond destroys a drug laboratory and electrocutes an antagonist in a bath in Latin America.
-Bond then heads to Miami Beach, where his superior, M, through CIA agent Felix Leiter, directs Bond to observe bullion dealer Auric Goldfinger at a hotel in Miami Beach.
-Bond discovers Goldfinger cheating at a high-stakes gin rummy game, aided by his employee Jill Masterson.
-Bond interrupts Jill and blackmails Goldfinger into losing.
-After an evening with Jill, Bond is knocked out by Goldfinger's Korean manservant Oddjob.
-Bond awakens to find Jill covered in gold paint, dead from skin suffocation.
+After his latest mission, James Bond relaxes at a hotel in Miami Beach.
+His superior, M, through CIA agent Felix Leiter, directs him to observe bullion dealer Auric Goldfinger, also staying at the hotel.
+Bond discovers Goldfinger cheating at a high-stakes gin rummy game, aided by his employee Jill Masterson, whom he interrupts and blackmails Goldfinger into losing.
+After an evening with Jill, Bond is knocked out by Goldfinger's Korean manservant, Oddjob, and awakens to find Jill covered in gold paint, dead from skin suffocation.

 In London, M tasks Bond with determining how Goldfinger smuggles gold internationally.
-Q supplies Bond with a modified Aston Martin DB5 and two tracking devices.
-Bond plays a round of golf with Goldfinger at his country club in Kent, using a bar of recovered Nazi gold supplied to him by the Bank of England.
+Q supplies him with a modified Aston Martin DB5 and two tracking devices.
+Bond plays a round of golf with Goldfinger at his country club in Kent, using a bar of recovered Nazi gold supplied to him by the Bank of England to distract him.
 Goldfinger attempts to cheat, but Bond tricks him into losing the match.
-Goldfinger warns Bond against interfering in his affairs, and Oddjob demonstrates his formidable strength, along with a steel-brimmed hat.
-Planting a tracker in Goldfinger's car, Bond follows him to Switzerland and meets Jill's sister Tilly, who tries to assassinate Goldfinger but is stopped by Bond.
+Goldfinger warns him against interfering in his affairs, and Oddjob demonstrates his formidable strength, along with a steel-brimmed hat.
+Planting a tracker in Goldfinger's car, Bond follows him to Switzerland and meets a woman named Tilly, who tries to assassinate Goldfinger but is inadvertently stopped by Bond.

 Bond sneaks into Goldfinger's refinery in Switzerland and overhears him telling Chinese nuclear physicist Ling that he incorporates gold into the bodywork of his Rolls-Royce Phantom III to smuggle out of England.
-Bond also overhears Goldfinger mention "Operation Grand Slam" and encounters Tilly, who again tries to kill Goldfinger.
-An alarm is tripped, and Oddjob kills Tilly with his hat while Bond is captured, strapped to a table and menaced with an overhead industrial laser.
-Bond lies to Goldfinger that MI6 knows about Operation Grand Slam and Goldfinger spares his life.
-Pussy Galore, a pilot, flies the captive Bond to Goldfinger's stud farm near Lexington, Kentucky in a private jet.
+He also hears him mention "Operation Grand Slam" and encounters Tilly, who reveals herself as Jill's sister, out for revenge.
+An alarm is then tripped, and Oddjob kills Tilly with his hat while Bond is captured, strapped to a table and menaced with an overhead industrial laser.
+Bond lies to Goldfinger that MI6 knows about Operation Grand Slam and, if he is killed, will promptly shut it down instead of holding off, so that he can identify all parties aiding Goldfinger.
+To prevent that, Goldfinger spares his life and has him tranquilized, and put on his private jet, operated by his pilot Pussy Galore, who flies the captive Bond to Goldfinger's stud farm near Lexington, Kentucky.